 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-In-network: No Charge There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Out-of-network: You pay a \$35 copayment

-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain Covered services include: In-network: You pay a \$20 Up to 12 visits in 90 days are covered under the following circumstances. copayment per visit Out-of-network: You pay a \$60 For the purpose of this benefit, chronic low back pain is defined as:Lasting 12 weeks or longer; copayment per visit nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); • not associated with surgery; and not associated with pregnancy.
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Acupuncture for chronic low back pain Covered services include: You pay a \$20 copayment per Up to 12 visits in 90 days are covered under the following circumstances. visit For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.

-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable states requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Acceditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain (continued) Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable states requirements and have: You pay a \$20 copayment per visit a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Acceditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Auxiliary personnel furnishing acupunture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
+Covered services include: Routine visits, up to 25 visits per year